An overflowing inbox. Distracting notifications all day long. The urgent burying the important.

 Superhuman = a Clean Inbox 🤩

-And we're done!
-Hopefully, you hit inbox zero by now (or getting close).
+We’re done!
+Hopefully, you have hit Inbox Zero by now (or are getting close).

 The goal isn’t to maintain a “0 inbox” at all times.
 It’s to spend less time in your inbox.
 So if (and when) you do fall short, remember even the best of us do sometimes. 😉

 - Delete: Archive or delete emails you don’t need.
-Unsubscribe from junk mail or newsletters you don't read.
+Unsubscribe from junk mail or subscription emails you don't read.

 - Delegate: Not the right person to respond to an email?
 Forward it to someone who is.

-- Defer: For emails you need to follow up on (or read later), hit snooze till the right time!
+- Defer: For emails you must follow up on (or read later), hit snooze until the right time!

 - Do: Reply to emails in batches.
 Follow the 3-21-0 Method for best results.

-But I hope these Inbox Zero best practices help you feel less anxious, be more productive, and (finally) end email overload!
+We hope the Inbox Zero email tips and best practices help you feel less anxious, be more productive, and (finally) end email overload!